Michigan Non-Unitary Relationships with Flow-Through Entities

 Historical Past-Year Versions of Michigan Form 4898

-We have a total of four past-year versions of Form 4898 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 4898 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 4898, Corporate Income Tax: Non-Unitary Relationships with Flow-Through Entities